JModi16/Pilates/README.md

 | Confirm Map can open in Contact Us section                                                      | Clicked on google map on Contact Us section                                                                                      | Map opens up in a high zoom, with the ability to search directions

 ### **Bugs on Site**
+* Problems were encountered during the development process.However, all were fixed except one.
+Please see below.

 | Problem                                                                                                 | Solution                                                                                                                                                                                                                              | Resolved |
 | ------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------- |
 | Navigation bar covering carousel.
 Causing Carousel header to be chopped                                 | Adjusted margin-top in css for carousel section from 70 px to 100px and margin-bottom from 20px to 50px.
 Added mt-5 within the within the carousel section, using bootstrap grid system.                                              | Yes      |